Best Stick Vacuums of 2022

 Among stick vacuums, cordless models dominate.
 According to the market research firm Gap Intelligence, more than 100 cordless stick models are currently available at major retailers, compared with fewer than 30 corded stick vacuums.

 But cordless vacs aren’t problem-free.
 In an exclusive CR survey, our members told us that almost half of new battery-powered stick vacuums developed problems within five years.
-That’s why in 2020 we began analyzing the reliability of cordless and corded stick vacuums separately.
+That’s why we analyze the reliability of cordless and corded stick vacuums separately.

 How We Test Stick Vacuums